amandamcg/magpie-wreathes/_wreathes/if-it-fits.markdown

     from 1927-1939, and most of their pieces (including this shoe) have beautiful Art Deco lines.
 I found this shoe as part of a set from a thrift store--I bet it was a prized part of someone's collection.
+- image: if_it_fits-detail_11.jpg
+  caption: Zula McKay from Wichita Falls, Texas, mailed this pair of little suede moccasins to Jane Bradford in Rule, Texas.
 ---

 Apparently there have always been people who collect shoes.
 While working on this wreath, I was one of them.